mosip/documentation/docs/Admin.md

 ![Logical Diagram](_images/admin/admin_logical_diagram.jpg)

 # Backend Services
-Admin uses many services available as part of Kernel in [commons repo](https://github.com/mosip/commons).
-There are a few Admin specific services available in [admin repo](https://github.com/mosip/admin-services).
-The code and design documentation is available in the repos.
+The administrator uses many services available as part of Kernel in [commons repository](https://github.com/mosip/commons).
+There are a few administrator specific services available in [admin repository](https://github.com/mosip/admin-services).
+The code and design documentation is available in the reposistories.

 # Frontend - Admin portal
 Reference implementation of Admin portal is available in [ref impl repo](https://github.com/mosip/mosip-ref-impl)

 # Build and Deploy
-Build and deploy instructions available in the above repos.
+Build and deploy instructions available in the above repositories.

 # APIs
 APIs from multiple services are used for Admin as follows: